-We appreciate the CFTC's goal of mitigating potential market disruption that could result from such a large number of entities coming into the scope of initial margin requirements on September 1, 2020.
+We appreciate the Agencies' goal of alleviating implementation challenges of the Margin Rules.
 We are supportive of the Proposal to extend the compliance schedule to September 1, 2021 for entities with smaller average daily aggregate notional amounts of swaps and certain other financial products.

-In order to further mitigate potential market disruption, we believe the CFTC should clarify that certain exchange-traded funds would qualify as eligible collateral under the Margin Rules.
-Specifically, the CFTC should clarify that shares of an exchange-traded fund that is an open-end management investment company (an "ETF") should be considered "redeemable securities" and that shares of such an ETF would qualify as eligible collateral under the Margin Rules where the ETF invests in qualifying assets and satisfies certain other relevant investment conditions, as further outlined below (a "qualifying ETF").
+In order to further alleviate implementation challenges, we believe the Agencies should clarify that certain exchange-traded funds would qualify as eligible collateral under the Margin Rules.
+Specifically, the Agencies should clarify that that shares of an exchange-traded fund that is an open-end management investment company (an "ETF") should be considered "redeemable securities" and that shares of such an ETF would qualify as eligible collateral under the Margin Rules where the ETF invests in qualifying assets and satisfies certain other relevant investment conditions, as further outlined below (a "qualifying ETF").

 Without such clarification, we believe that some swap dealers will continue to be deterred from accepting qualifying ETF shares as eligible collateral, thus narrowing the universe of liquid assets that can be posted as margin.
-A clarification from the CFTC that ETF shares should be treated as redeemable securities and that shares of qualifying ETFs are eligible collateral under the Margin Rules would avoid this result, while remaining consistent with the policy rationale of the Margin Rules and recent actions by the Securities and Exchange Commission ("SEC").
+A clarification from the Agencies that ETF shares should be treated as redeemable securities and that shares of qualifying ETFs are eligible collateral under the Margin Rules would avoid this result, while remaining consistent with the policy rationale of the Margin Rules and recent actions by the Securities and Exchange Commission ("SEC").